 Editing is an integral part of the production process.
 A professional editor will create mood, feeling and substance.
 If you require a video to move your audience, an experienced editor will cost $60-$150 an hour.
 Simple graphics are usually included in this price, but if you require complex 3D or motion graphics work or animation, the post production costs can be $100-$200 an hour.

 Do you need a recognisable face for your brand, or can you rope in a company team-member to present in front of the camera?
 Colleagues or friends are generally free of charge, and can help keep costs down.
 Professional actors and presenters can cary between $50 – $500 an hour, depending on demand and union fees.
 If you want George Clooney, it will cost you a cheeky couple of million.

 While camera quality is important, it’s only as good as the operator.
 You could put a $60,000 ARRI in the hands of a university graduate and get a sub-par final product.

-I’ve left off a lot to keep this answer short, but the basic answer is this: You get what you pay for.
+I’ve left off a lot to keep this answer short, but the basic answer is this: You get what you pay for with production costs.
 Shop around and find a good balance between cost and quality.

 If you’d like to discuss your next video production and budget, please contact us now.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience more effectively by using video.